cryptoquantique/quarklink-getting-started-esp32-platformio/README.md

 # QuarkLink Getting Started

-This project provides instructions on how to get started with QuarkLink to make a secure IoT device using an ESP32 ([esp32-c3](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/hw-reference/esp32c3/user-guide-devkitm-1.html)).
+This project provides instructions on how to get started with QuarkLink to make a secure IoT device using an ESP32 ([esp32-c3](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/hw-reference/esp32c3/user-guide-devkitm-1.html)) or an ([esp32-s3](https://docs.espressif.com/projects/esp-idf/en/latest/esp32s3/hw-reference/esp32s3/user-guide-devkitc-1.html)).

 The result is an ESP32 that is using secure boot, flash encryption, has a Root-of-Trust, and which can only be updated Over-The-Air with firmware signed by a key from the QuarkLink Hardware Security Module (HSM).